- Elixir

-What's the difference between alias, import, require and use in Elixir?
-A complete guide with use cases
+Alias, import, require and use in Elixir - complete guide with use cases.

 In most programming languages we often deal with instructions responsible for handling dependencies.
 Elixir is no different.